 Item 8:

 Are there three concepts - are all three necessary/useful/relevant to the scope of the Standard: “hard-wired/manufactured ‘capable’”, “’enabled’, by something/someone, at say, power on”, and “’activated’ dynamically”?

+Tentative agreement: Only two useful concepts: static during an instantiation (Pattern A), and may change during instantiation (Pattern B).
+Agreed that the difference between “hard-wired/manufactured” that way, and “instantiated/powered-on, and can’t change” that way, is not useful.

+To be discussed: Is an “instantiation” from MLME-START.request to MLME-START.request?
+Or, is it longer than that?
+Clearly, it is longer than each MLME-JOIN.request.

 Item 9: